technowizardbob/profiles/README.md

 # Usage:

-See list of all scripts, type: command
+See list of all scripts, type: cmd

-Example, to look at a script: command web
+Example, to look at a script: cmd web

-ex2: command git
+ex2: cmd git

-ex3: command apt_get
+ex3: cmd apt_get

-ex4: command docker
+ex4: cmd docker

 To SSH into a box: sshto ( will setup .ssh folder/RSA keys/config for you )